berenddeboer/stud/README.md

 About this release
 ------------------
+NOTE: this source is obsolete, please use hitch: https://github.com/varnish/hitch

 This branch is based on lbogdan/stud so includes proper SNI wildcard handling.
 It adds a fix so TLS 1.2 works with SSLv3 disabled.
 You now get a perfect score at ssllabs!